 The following are some of the defined terms of the Program.
-Additional terms are defined in the Plan Document and the applicable Description of Plan Benefits (Appendix A of this SPD).
+Additional terms are defined in the Plan Document for the Program and the materials provided by your HMO or insurer describing the benefits it provides.
 A copy of the Plan Document is available upon request of the Plan Administrator at the contact information provided in Section 1.
 ERISA Information.